I Descend - a meeting place for descendants

 Wife: Catherine Theresa Adelaide nee Jones Widow Martin

-b1848 Bathurst NSW
+b1848 Bathurst NSW Australia

 d1921 Cowra NSW Australia